 viññāṇaṁ aniccaṁ.
 Yadaniccaṁ taṁ dukkhaṁ; yaṁ dukkhaṁ tadanattā; yadanattā taṁ ‘netaṁ mama, nesohamasmi, na meso attā’ti evametaṁ yathābhūtaṁ sammappaññāya daṭṭhabbaṁ.

-Seeing thus, the wise bhikkhu here comprehends: ‘There is no further continuation of this state of being.’”
+Seeing thus, the wise bhikkhu here comprehends: ‘There is no more coming to any state of existence.’”

 At Sāvatthi.

-Seeing thus, the wise bhikkhu here comprehends: ‘There is no further continuation of this state of being.’”
+Seeing thus, the wise bhikkhu here comprehends: ‘There is no more coming to any state of existence.’”

 Sāvatthinidānaṁ.